Recent EU Policies

 In May, the Commission presented its Communication on Energy Technology and Innovation setting out a strategy to enable the EU to have a world-class technology and innovation sector fit for coping with the challenges up to 2020 and beyond.
 Among other measures, the Communication proposes the development of an Integrated Roadmap addressing the energy system as a whole and measures along the entire innovation chain by the Strategic Energy Technology (SET) Plan stakeholders and the design of Action Plans with Member States.

-In October, the Commission presented its proposal COM (2012) 525 amending the Renewable Energy (2009/28/EC) and Fuel Quality Directives (2009/30/EC) Directives.
+2012: In October, the Commission presented its proposal COM (2012) 525amending the Renewable Energy (2009/28/EC) and Fuel Quality Directives (2009/30/EC) Directives.
 Among other measures, it would reduce from a 10% to 5% the goals for renewables in the transport sector for first generation biofuels and would take into consideration ILUC factors.

 In the first trimester of the year, the Commission published the Communication Innovating for Sustainable Growth – A Bioeconomy for Europe.
 It outlines a coherent, cross-sectoral and inter-disciplinary approach to the development of the bioeconomy.
 The plan therefore focuses on three key aspects: developing new technologies and processes for the bioeconomy; developing markets and competitiveness in bioeconomy sectors; and pushing policymakers and stakeholders to work more closely together.The strategy seeks synergies and complementarities with other policy areas, instruments and funding sources which share and address the same objectives, such as the Cohesion Funds, the Common Agricultural and Fisheries Policies (CAP and CFP), the Integrated Maritime Policy (IMP), environmental, industrial, employment, energy and health policies.

-In July, the EU commenced the recognision of the first voluntary sustainability scheemes for biofuels.
+In July, the EU commenced the recognition of the first voluntary sustainability schemes for biofuels.
 These apply for the 28 Member States and are essential for proving that these fuels fulfil the sustainability criteria approved in Directives 2009/28/EC and 2009/30/EC.
-Thus, they can count towards mandatory national goals and governments can finantially support them.
+Thus, they can count towards mandatory national goals and governments can financially support them.
 In practice this means that biofuels made of crops that have been grown on land that used to be rainforest or natural grassland with a unique ecosystem cannot be considered as sustainable.
-So far, 17 scheemes have been recognised by the Commission.
+So far, 17 schemes have been recognised by the Commission.

 Also in 2011, the European Advanced Biofuels Flightpath was launched.
 It is a roadmap with clear milestones to achieve an annual production of two million tonnes of sustainably produced biofuel for aviation by 2020.
 The initiative is sustained by the European Commission and the leading companies in the field of aviation (Lufthansa, Air France/KLM and British Airways) and biofuels (Neste Oil, Choren Industries, Biomass Technology Group and UOP).
 It targets establishing appropriate financial mechanisms to support the construction of industrial advanced biofuel production plants or foster mechanisms to support the development of storage and distribution of biojet fuels.